kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I wonder if my home was accessed over the few days before I returned.

 !!! danger
-    - Given the next week's experience with my health, and the ongoing health problems over the next months, including declining eyesight and a diagnosis of PACS, I believe it is highly likely Domingo Lopez Cano's family or associates accessed my home and were able to apply poison to food and even toiletries that I have taken with me.
+    - Given the next week's experience with my health, and the ongoing health problems over the next months, including declining eyesight and a diagnosis of PACS, I believe it is highly likely Dominic the piano teacher's family or associates accessed my home and were able to apply poison to food and even toiletries that I have taken with me.

 - Here is the [WhatsApp chat with Movistar](../../content/whatsapps/WhatsApp%20Chat%20with%20Movistar.zip) where I explain I have been hacked and ask them to investigate.